qualcomm/qemu/quic/user_guide/user_guide/qemu_ug_overview.md

 diverted, defeating the trust feature of the msys2 package manager.
 See ["How can I make MSYS2/pacman trust my company's custom TLS CA certificate" in the MSYS2 FAQ](https://www.msys2.org/docs/faq/#how-can-i-make-msys2pacman-trust-my-companys-custom-tls-ca-certificate) for more info.

+Similar to the aarch64 version there is a powershell script now that doesn't use msys2 and comes with the same restrictions as the aarch64 script.
+See the section on aarch64 for more details.

 ### Windows aarch64 dependencies

 Dependencies need to be downloaded manually for now, because there is no stable